msnshorenye/ECM1400-Coursework-2/README.md

    <img width="415" height="730" alt="image" src="https://github.com/user-attachments/assets/d158f195-a85b-4771-85c4-6be6ac28c08e" />
    (The flowchart shows the logic for every nested loop for each coordinate in the game board)

-    5.2 Code Function This function checks every space in a nested loop with a given players colour checks if it is empty then checks whether in each direction their is
+    5.2 Code Function This function checks every space in a nested loop with a given players colour checks if it is empty then checks whether in each direction there is an opposite colour and then there own colour without any empty spaces in between the boolean returned is set to true else it is False and there arent more moves available for this paticular player at t

-    5.3
+    5.3  This is used in many other functions like the game loop and get move to check that the game continue as if there are no available moves for both players

 5. Ai_player_Move